aurrelhebert/warp10-udf-tuto/README.md

 ## Use your UDF

-To execute it just run the following WarpScript on your Warp10 backend.
+To execute it just run the following WarpScript on your Warp 10 backend.

 ```
     'WARP 10' 'HELLO'
     'io.warp10.tutorial.HELLOWARP10' UDF
 ```

-Congrats you managed to create your first UDF for a warp10 cluster !
+Congrats you managed to create your first UDF for a Warp 10 cluster !